JurMax/livecc/README.md

 - Test what happens with missing files and what should happen
 - Support C style pch
 - GCC support by adding an support for -fmodule-mapper: https://gcc.gnu.org/wiki/cxx-modules#CMI_Location.

+- Allow specifing any .args file to add the content of that file as arguments.
+-- Treats that as the base directory for any files referenced in there.
+- namespace everything

 - More sensible default warning maybe?1